 Shifting Toward More Inclusive Design

 As your organization looks to become more inclusive and accessible, it can be daunting trying to identify where to start.
 You want to do things right, but you don’t want to overwhelm your employees with new processes and workflows.
+The key is taking a systematic, prioritized approach that doesn't overwhelm teams with new processes.

-“The advice that I would give is to start with an audit where somebody comes in and takes a representative sample of your pages or flows and then they run it through and test everything,” Tolisano says.
+“The advice that I would give is to start with an audit where somebody comes in and takes a representative sample of your pages or flows and then they run it through and test everything,” Tolisano recommends.
 “Then they provide you with a report and give you the bugs or the accessibility issues that you have to address.
 You can start there because then you'll know what's wrong.
 Then you can prioritize them by impact, or by your ability to clear many of them.”

 “You can take your audit and then work through it,” she continues.
 “Road map it and create a strategy for tackling them, or you can start with your annotations on your new designs to make sure that accessibility is built in from the very beginning.”